 Team health insights metrics

-Team health insights shows your teams’ work across a collection of ten coding and collaboration metrics.
-These metrics give you visibility into your teams’ activity in commits and PRs across three categories: culture, activity, and efficiency.
+Team health insights shows your teams’ work across a collection of coding, collaboration, and DORA metrics.
+These metrics give you visibility into your teams’ activity in commits and PRs across five categories: Activity, Culture, Efficiency, Predictability, and Reliability.